|Home page | About Brandon | Foreclosure | Contact Brandon | Favorite Links | Contribute | On The Issues | Assembly District 12 MAP|

 Who better to build a plane than someone who has experience working around that plane?
 Who better to build a gun than someone who has experience operating that gun?
 Who better to build a tank than someone who has experience working in tanks?
 Veterans are a natural best choice and should be given the opportunity to work these good paying jobs.

-Elect Brandon Casutt to Congress District 4.
+Elect Brandon Casutt to Assembly district 12.